apereo/cas/docs/cas-server-documentation/installation/YAML-Service-Management.md

 # YAML Service Registry

-This DAO reads services definitions from YAML configuration files at the application context initialization time.
+This registry reads services definitions from YAML configuration files at the application context initialization time.
-YAML files are expected to be found inside a configured directory location and this DAO will recursively look through the directory structure to find relevant files.
+YAML files are expected to be found inside a configured directory location and this registry will recursively look through the directory structure to find relevant files.

 Support is enabled by adding the following module into the Maven overlay: